| | William Hakim, violist, has performed throughout the United States and

 of New York where he studies with Paul Neubauer and is exploring aspects of

-> back to players |
+music cognition. > back to players |